SPECIAL EDUCATIONAL NEEDS AND DISABILITY

 At Ocean Academy we monitor pupils’ progress closely and use ongoing assessment to enable us to quickly identify pupils who may need additional help.
 Children may need additional support for many reasons such as:

-- They are struggling socially, emotionally or behaviourally;
+- They are struggling socially, emotionally, mentally or behaviourally

-- They are finding it difficult to keep up with their peers / national expectations;
+- They are finding it difficult to maintain expected progress in line with their peers / national expectations

-When teachers have a concern about a child they discuss this with the Special Needs Co-ordinator (SENCO).
+Teachers will use strategies within quality first teaching to ensure all children receive in class support at classroom level.
+If your child is then deemed to need further support, teachers have a concern about a child they discuss this with the Special Educational Needs Co-ordinator (SENCO).
 We then carry out a range of assessments within class or 1:1 to try to find out why children might need additional help.
-This may include discussions with pupils, reading /writing / maths assessments and/ or conversations with parents.
-We may also seek specialist advice where needed to support both the school and parents.
+This may include discussions with pupils, class teacher, reading /writing / maths assessments and conversations with parents.
+We may also seek specialist advice where needed.

 At every stage during this process we will consult with parents to discuss any concerns we have.
-If you have a concern about your child you should speak to their class teacher or make an appointment with the school Special Needs Co-ordinator (SENCO) or Principal.
+If you have a concern about your child you should speak to their class teacher or make an appointment with the school Special Needs Co-ordinator (SENCO) in the first instance.

 How will your staff support my child/young person?

-There are a range of ways we will support your child from differentiation of work within class to small group or 1:1 interventions.
-We will draw up a programme of support, an Individual Education Plan (IEP) or Group Education Plan (GEP) to ensure your child’s needs are being met.
+There are a range of ways we will support your child from differentiation or scaffolding of work within class to small group or 1:1 interventions.
+We will draw up a programme of support that may include an Individual Education Plan (IEP) to ensure your child’s needs are being met.
 The frequency and type of support will vary according to your child’s needs.
-As a minimum each half-term you will be offered a meeting with your child’s class teacher to review and evaluate the effect of any support put in place.
-These meetings may be more frequent depending on your child’s needs and may also involve the school SENCO depending on the needs of your child.
+As a minimum, each term you will be offered a meeting with your child’s class teacher to review and evaluate the effect of any support put in place.
+These meetings may be more frequent depending on your child’s needs and may also involve the school SENCO.

 How will the curriculum be matched to my child’s young person’s needs?